foobuzz/todo/doc/guide.md

 ## More

-Showing the history of tasks, listing all existing contexts, editing tasks...
-Find more in the [Reference](https://github.com/foobuzz/todo/blob/master/doc/reference.md).
+Find out more commands and details in the [Reference](https://github.com/foobuzz/todo/blob/master/doc/reference.md).

 ## Configuration

 Configuration is done by editing a configuration file which sits at `~/.toduhrc`.

 The configuration file is in the INI format.
-It's made of sections, each of which is introduced by a `[title]` enclosed in brackets.
+It's made of sections, each of which is introduced by a `[Title]` enclosed in brackets.
 The lines of a section consist of `key = value` pairs.

 ### App

 The App section contains general parameter for the application.
-Two keys are recognized:

-`editor` indicates the editor to use with the `edit` command.
+Most notably, `editor` indicates the editor to use with the `edit` command.
 The name given should be the command used to run the editor via the command-line.
 This command should accept a filename to open as first argument. `vi` and `emacs` are examples of editors working this way.

-Example:

-	editor = emacs

 ### Colors

 The Colors section allow you to customize colors.

-`colors` should have either `on` or `off` for values.
-It indicates whether todo should use colors at all, or not.
+The `colors` key should have either `on` or `off` for value.
+It indicates whether todo should use colors at all.

 Example: